Sen-442b/level-zero-concepts-cards/README.md

 ### Can I Contribute to this project
-Definitely, if you have some tricky conceptual questions and satisfactory answers in your mind, Checkout
+Definitely, if you have some tricky conceptual questions and satisfactory answers in your mind

 ### How to contribute to this project
  You can contribute to this project very easily by following a few steps.
 Don't worry...